raku-community-modules/Inline-Ruby/README.md

     # Use the :rb postfix to eval a string
     # In a string context, .to_s is called in ruby
-    # In perl6, .gist is called during printing, which wraps native-ruby values
+    # In Raku, .gist is called during printing, which wraps native-ruby values
     # in «...»:rb.
 So when you see that, you know you are looking at a wrapped
     # native Ruby object